kuchin/EdgeLLM/blog.md

   )
 }
 ```
 We need to only show the list of GGUF files if the `selectedModelFormat` state is not null, which means a model format is selected by the user.
-The app should look like this for now :

 ![alt text](assets/available_ggufs.png)